SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-The 'JSON variables' Step will add the page's JSON variables to the final test report.
+The `JSON variables` Step will add the page's JSON variables to the final test report.
 It's a bit messy, but you do get to see all the variables.

 ```
     And I get the page's JSON variables and values